SabriAbunozha/Projects/Blue-team-HomeLab/Building blue team lab part 02 Firewall.md

 ![pfSense](/Attachment/Image02.png "pfSense")

-now we have to assign the correct IP addresses for the two interfaces which following this table :
+now we have to assign the correct IP addresses for the two interfaces following this table :

 | Interface     | IP address      |